pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 A typical deployment pipeline goes through the steps of commit, acceptance, performance, UAT and then production.
 In other words, devs commit & unit tests are run.
 If pass, acceptance tests are run, then performance / other automated tests, then we involve manual testers before prod release.

 Never recreate binaries within the deployment pipeline.
-Build once and use the
+Build once and use the same binary throughout.
+Do not store these in VCS.

+Use smoke tests (also called deployment tests) to test that your app is running after deployment.

+The whole team owns a failed build.
+It's a team after all, and only as strong as it's weakest link.

+The commit stage of a deployment pipeline is the first and should at a minimum compile (if needed), run unit tests and critical acceptance tests, create binaries for later and perform non-functional analysis, i.e. coverage, cyclomatic complexity, duplicate code, etc. Shoudl not take more than 5 minutes.

 The 5 step process for improving cycle time is: